bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 2(weeks 4&6): Start implementing redux for the ChRIS UI, create a definition file of Typescript for ChRIS API, start to test the backend of ChRIS UI and take all backend objects and populate them into the cache and make them available.

-- Sprint 3(weeks 7&8): Create some unit for testing and ensuring redux can work correctly.
+- Sprint 3(weeks 7&8): Conducting some unit test using jest on ChRIS API to ensure that redux and whole project can work correctly.

 - Sprint 4(weeks 9&10): Deploy the UI on the MOC and incorporate testing to validate functionality.